RussianStar/mqtt-bridge/README.md

 ## Troubleshooting

-If you encounter issues with the configuration:
+If you encounter issues with the connection:

-1. Check that the SPIFFS partition is correctly flashed
-2. Verify your WiFi credentials in the config.json file
+1. Verify your WiFi credentials in the main.c file
-3. Ensure the MQTT broker is accessible from your network
+2. Ensure the MQTT broker is accessible from your network
-4. Check the device logs for specific error messages
+3. Check the device logs for specific error messages